milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-helm.md

 ## Start a K8s cluster

 <div class="alert note">
-This topic uses a local Kubernetes cluster based on minikube.
+This topic uses a local Kubernetes cluster based on minikube. minikube can only be used in test environments.
 You can deploy a Milvus cluster on your own Kubernetes cluster.
 </div>

 ```